Velocity71/Calculator/README.md

 # Calculator
 A simple calculator program.

-Utilizes the Shunting Yard algorithm to convert infix notation equations (i.e. 1+1) to postfix/Reverse Polish notation to solve the problem.
+Utilizes the Shunting Yard algorithm to convert infix notation equations (i.e. 1+2) to postfix/Reverse Polish notation (i.e. 12+) to solve the problem.

 Uses the Java.AWT GUI framework for the frontend design of the calculator.